-b.
-Determination o f minor modifications.
-The building official shall determine if the proposed modifications are minor accordance with the guidelines in this section.
-In order to make the determination, the building official shall solicit comments and recommendations from the planner, engineer, and public safety officials, deemed necessary.

-- Modifications not deemed "minor" If the modifications are not deemed minor by the building official, then approval by the planning commission be required. shall Planning commission review shall be required for all site plans that involve a request for a variance, a special land use, a proposal that involves a discretionary decision, or a proposal that involves a nonconforming use or structure.
+- b.
+Determination of minor modifications.
+The building official shall determine if the proposed modifications are minor in accordance with the guidelines in this section.
+In order to make the determination, the building official shall solicit comments and recommendations from the planner, engineer, and public safety officials, as deemed necessary. - ii.
+Modifications not deemed "minor" If the modifications are not deemed minor by the building official, then approval by the planning commission shall be required.
+Planning commission review shall be required for all site plans that involve a request for a variance, a special land use, a proposal that involves a discretionary decision, or a proposal that involves a nonconforming use or structure.
 City council review and approval shall be required for all modified site plans which originally required city council approval. - iii.
 Recording of action.
 Each action related to modification of a site plan shall be duly recorded in writing on a copy of the approved plan, and shall be kept on file in the office of the building official.
-The planning commission shall be advised of all minor site plan modifications approved by the building official and such modifications shall be noted on the site plan and in the minutes of the planning commission. - Required information on all site plans.
+The planning commission shall be advised of all minor site plan modifications approved by the building official and such modifications shall be noted on the site plan and in the minutes of the planning commission. - 1.
+Required information on all site plans.